shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 - Main `SELECT` statement:
   - Joins the aggregated node data (`days_on_node_count`) with the `regions` table using `region_id`.
   - Calculates the following metrics for each region:
-    - `PERCENTILE_CONT(0.5)` computes the median based on a continuous distribution of days.
+    - `PERCENTILE_CONT(0.5)` computes the median, selecting an actual value from the dataset without interpolation.
-    - `PERCENTILE_DISC(0.8)` computes the 80th percentile, selecting an actual value from the dataset without interpolation.
+    - `PERCENTILE_DISC(0.8)` computes the 80th percentile, similar to the median.
     - `PERCENTILE_DISC(0.95)` computes the 95th percentile, similar to the 80th percentile.
   - Groups the results by `region_name`.